Homeseptic, Wiltshire’s Septic Tank & Sewage Treatment Plant Installers.

 We offer a free quote for all Installations please get in contact on 0800 3101092 or contact us here

-Homeseptic perform maintenance, repairs and installation on all makes and kinds of Septic Tanks and Sewage Treatment Plants across Wiltshire.
-We also carry out all types of, private drainage, Soakaway and drainage field replacements for storm water, rain water and effluent.
+Homeseptic performs maintenance, repairs, and installation on all makes and kinds of Septic Tanks and Sewage Treatment Plants across Wiltshire.
+We also carry out all types of, private drainage, Soakaway and drainage field replacements for storm water, rain water, and effluent.
 All of us grew up in the New Forest and love the area.
-We have all worked in the drainage industry for the last couple of decades but have grown frustrated at the how other companies operate.
+We have all worked in the drainage industry for the last couple of decades but have grown frustrated at how other companies operate.
 This is why we formed Homeseptic.
 We want to do a good job at a sensible price and leave a job feeling good about the work we have done.
-We don’t want to over charge, we don’t want to be rushed and we don’t want to install a system we know will fail.
+We don’t want to overcharge, we don’t want to be rushed and we don’t want to install a system we know will fail.

 You will find we will always endeavour to find an efficient solution to all your drainage requirements.
 Removing and treating foul waste from a property is crucial for safety, hygiene, your ability to sell your property in the future and to ensure you are complying with legislation.
 Therefore it is sensible to call in trained professionals for the installation of a treatment plant or septic tank or in fact any drainage work.

 A treatment plant processes waste to a far higher standard than a septic tank installation.
 It effectively combines the process of both an old Septic Tank and its drainage field.
 Effluence is typically clear between 96% and 98% pure water and can be offloaded into a ditch or watercourse.
 From the 1st of January 2020, no Septic Tank system can be discharged directly to a ditch or watercourse.
 Given the challenge with soil type, the water table and access many New Forest Properties currently discharge to a ditch or watercourse.
 If you are unsure give us a call and we will check your existing system.